azizkhalsi/MyMcpAutoGui/README.md

 *   **Config ⚙️:** `set_pause`, `set_failsafe`

 For the full list and details, check the `pymcpautogui/server.py` file or use `@PyMCPAutoGUI list_tools` in your MCP client.

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Happy Automating! 😄